-Drug Rescue Candidate Indication Developer Terminated Mechanism VSTA-1C05 Cancer Pharma Phase 1/2 Aurora kinase inhibitors VSTA-1A08 Cancer Biotech Preclinical PI3 kinase inhibitor VSTA-2A21 Dementia Pharma Preclinical Nicotinic a7 receptors VSTA-5A03 HIV Pharma Preclinical Integrase inhibitor VSTA-4E15 Type 2 Diabetes Pharma Post-NDA Insulin sensitizer; PPAR gamma agonist
+Drug Rescue Candidate Indication Developer Terminated Mechanism VSTA-1C05 Cancer Pharma Phase 1/2 Aurora kinase inhibitors VSTA-1A08 Cancer, inflammatory disease and respiratory Biotech Preclinical PI3 kinase-delta inhibitor disease VSTA-2A21 Dementia Pharma Preclinical Nicotinic a7 receptors

-We have assessed, and established a CardioSafe 3D cardiotoxicity profile for, VSTA-1C05, VSTA-4E15 and VSTA-2A21.
-Together with our pre-existing CardioSafe 3D validation data, we believe the results of such CardioSafe 3D assessments demonstrate that CardioSafe 3D can correctly distinguish varying levels of cardiotoxicity between new drug candidates, including Drug Rescue Candidates and Drug Rescue Variants.
-We plan to establish a CardioSafe 3D cardiotoxicity profile for VSTA-1A08 and VSTA5A03 following consummation of this Offering.
+We have assessed, and established a CardioSafe 3D cardiotoxicity profile for, VSTA-1C05 and VSTA-2A21.
+We plan to establish a CardioSafe 3D cardiotoxicity profile for VSTA-1A08 and additional CardioSafe 3D Drug Rescue Candidates, following consummation of this Offering.

-As reflected in the table below, we plan to launch multiple CardioSafe 3D drug rescue programs following consummation of this Offering.
-Our initial goal with respect to each Drug Rescue Candidate will be to produce a lead Drug Rescue Variant with demonstrated in vitro proof of concept (POC).
-In this context, POC means that the lead Drug Rescue Variant, Drug Rescue Candidate, demonstrates both (i) equal or superior efficacy in the same, or a similar, in vitro efficacy assay used by the initial developer of the Drug Rescue Candidate prior to termination for safety reasons and (ii) significant reduction of concentration dependent cardiotoxicity in CardioSafe 3D.
+We are preparing to commence our initial CardioSafe 3D drug rescue program.
+Our goal with respect to each Drug Rescue Candidate will be to produce a lead Drug Rescue Variant and establish its preclinical POC, using standard preclinical in vitro and in vivo efficacy and safety models, as well as CardioSafe 3D.
+In this context, POC means that the lead Drug Rescue Variant, as compared to the Drug Rescue Candidate, demonstrates both (i) equal or superior efficacy in the same, or a similar, in vitro and in vivo preclinical efficacy models used by the initial developer of the Drug Rescue Candidate prior to termination for safety reasons and (ii) significant reduction of concentration dependent cardiotoxicity in CardioSafe 3D.

-Potential CardioSafe 3D Drug Rescue Variant Pipeline
+Potential CardioSafe 3D Drug Rescue Variant (DRV) Pipeline

 Projected Projected

 Projected Preclinical POC Preclinical POC

-Drug Rescue Variant Program Program Launch in vitro (1) in vivo (2)
+Drug Rescue Variant Program Program Launch in vitro in vivo

 VSTA-DRV1 Q4 2014 Q3 2015 Q4 2015

-VSTA-DRV2 Q4 2014 Q3 2015 Q4 2015

-VSTA-DRV3 Q1 2015 Q4 2015 Q1 2016

-VSTA-DRV4 O1 2015 O4 2015 O1 2016
+VSTA-DRV2 Ω2 2015 O1 2016 O3 2016